microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-updatableassetgroup.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A group of updatable assets.
+A group of devices that can receive updates.

-An [azureADDevice](../resources/windowsupdates-azureADDevice.md) can be a member; an updatableAssetGroup cannot be a member.
+Members are of the [azureADDevice](../resources/windowsupdates-azureADDevice.md) resource type.
+An **updatableAssetGroup** resource cannot be a member of another **updatableAssetGroup**.

 Inherits from [updatableAsset](../resources/windowsupdates-updatableasset.md).